trailofbits/opensearch-benchmark/infra/README.md

 Use `terraform output cluster-password` to get the password for the cluster.

 ### Snapshotting
 If you want to use snapshotting, configure an S3 bucket on AWS and access to it.
 For ElasticSearch, follow the instructions in [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/repository-s3.html).
+For OpenSearch, follow the instructions [here](https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/index/).

 ## Connecting to the Metric Datastore
 OpenSearch Benchmark can be configured to use a remote OpenSearch instance as a metric data store.
 These instructions are specific to the shared data store.